 How have you been coping with the pandemic?

 I know that the pandemic is very stressful on many levels.
-Excellus BlueCross BlueShield has a 24/7 Nurse Hotline available for questions related to self-care and mental health.
-Please continue to stay updated about the virus, testing, and the vaccines, and how you can do your part to keep our community safe.
+Excellus BlueCross BlueShield has a 24/7 Nurse Hotline available for self-care and mental health questions.
+Please continue to stay updated about the virus, testing, the vaccines, and how you can do your part to keep our community safe.